World Walk To Wellness

-Allow at least two hours for this unique walk.
 As always, we encourage you to wear comfortable shoes and to dress in layers for the changing temperatures.
-Part of the walk will be in full sun, with another part mostly in shade.
+Hats, visors, sunscreen, and water bottles may make the walks more pleasurable.

 PLEASE NOTE THAT WALKS BEGIN AT 9:00 A.M.
 ALL YEAR LONG, UNLESS OTHERWISE NOTED.
 WE WALK RAIN OR SHINE UNLESS THE RAIN IS BLOWING SIDEWAYS.

 AUGUST 4 = Castleridge Trailhead and Courdet Trail to ridgetop OR Meadowlark Park, with Walk Stars Kirstin or Karl, respectively, 9:00-10:00 a.m.

 Mr. Pedometer, you recently wrote about the “dog days” of summer.
 Any advice on how to help our canine pals survive this hottest part of the year?

 Good question!
 Fortunately, columnist Joan Morris recently offered some great advice in the East Bay Times, including the following: